 Expiry: The expiration time for an expiry futures market

-If you have any remaining questions or require additional help you can chat directly with our team via Discord.
+If you have any remaining questions or require additional help you can chat directly with Injective community members via Discord.